 Unplug as soon as you can

-The blue lightemitted by screens such as phones, televisions and computers are-you-suffering-from-computer-vision-syndrome can be damaging to your sleep as they inhabit the production of melatonin, the hormone which controls your internal cycle of sleeping and waking.
+The blue lightemitted by screens such as phones, televisions and computers can be damaging to your sleep as they inhabit the production of melatonin, the hormone which controls your internal cycle of sleeping and waking.
 Switching them off and resisting the temptation to check your notifications means that you’re more likely to go straight to sleep when you lay down, and also means you’ll be using less electricity to power them, helping the planet.

 Consider your dinner

 Although you might feel sleepy immediately after a big meal - who hasn’t dozed off on the sofa after Sunday lunch at mums? - eating a lot at night time can seriously interfere with your shut-eye.
 Digesting heavy food takes your body longer than a light meal, so you’ll be less likely to sleep soundly if you lay down stuffed to the gills.
 If you’re aiming to extend your beauty sleep think about eating a vegan or vegetarian dinner.
 A plant-based diet cuts the use of land used for food production by 76% and halves greenhouse gases and other pollution caused by the industry, so it isn’t just your sleep routine you’ll be helping by avoiding meat and dairy.

 Pass up on the bottle